 - Lean protein – chicken, turkey, fish or legumes will help keep blood sugar levels stable.
 Aim to have healthy fat and protein at each meal.

 - Reduce dairy – this is especially important if you are prone to acne.
+Dairy stimulate insulin and increases sebum production.
 Try alternatives such as unsweetened nut, soy or oat milk rather than cows milk.

 - Spearmint tea – one study found that consuming 2 cups of spearmint tea per day for 30 days reduced androgen levels in PCOS patients.
 This can support reducing symptoms such has acne, hair growth on the body or hair loss on the scalp9.

 - Exercise – moderate intensity physical activity can improve insulin resistance, assist in weight loss, improve ovulation and elevate mood.
-It is also beneficial for overall wellbeing and cardiovascular health.
+It is important to find a balance here, because over-exercising can stress your adrenals and make symptoms worse.

-- Avoid Endocrine Disrupting Chemicals – Although it is extremely hard to avoid endocrine disrupting chemicals, it is important to make an effort to reduce your exposure because these chemicals can worsen endocrine imbalances.
+- Avoid endocrine disrupting chemicals – Although it is extremely hard to avoid endocrine disrupting chemicals, it is important to make an effort to reduce your exposure because these chemicals can worsen hormone imbalances.

 - Avoid ingredients such as parabens, phthalates, BPA, propylene glycol, triclosan, sodium laurel sulfate, fragrance or parfum.